-Key reselling marketplace G2A was in the news last week when No More Robots founder Mike Rose reacted to its aggressive Google advertising, saying he'd rather people pirate games than buy from resellers.
-And in case we'd forgotten, Vlambeer co-founder Rami Ismail tweeted a concise summary of why indie developers and publishers don't like key resellers.
+When No More Robots founder Mike Rose reacted to key reselling marketplace G2A's aggressive Google advertising, he said he'd rather people pirate games than buy from resellers.
+Vlambeer co-founder Rami Ismail tweeted a concise summary of why indie developers and publishers don't like key resellers.
 "These sites cost us so much potential dev time in customer service, investigating fake key requests, figuring out credit card chargebacks, and more," he wrote.

 But if an industry trend holds, developers may not have to worry about the issue forever.

-Meanwhile, according to its Trello roadmap, Epic is currently "working with Humble Bundle to integrate non-key-based purchase fulfillment" for the Epic Store.
+Meanwhile, Epic's Trello roadmap said it was "working with Humble Bundle to integrate non-key-based purchase fulfillment" for the Epic Store.
 Activision and Blizzard games purchased through Humble also require users to link a Battle.net account.

 Though many retailers still sell Steam keys, those could be phased out, too.
 If Valve were to join Activision Blizzard, Ubisoft, and Epic in their push to make keyless activation required, key retailers would have no choice but to comply, and key resellers would have an obvious problem: no more keys to sell.